skr0x1c0/xpl/README.md

 The OOB read data will be displayed in the console output of fake SMB server

-The vulnerability demonstrated in this PoC is used in `xe_kmem` project to leak to leak critical information required for exploiting the double free vulnerability triggered in poc 1.
-See `xe_kmem/xe_oob_reader_base.c` for more details
+The vulnerability demonstrated in this PoC is used in `xpl_kmem` project to leak to leak critical information required for exploiting the double free vulnerability triggered in poc 1.
+See `xpl_kmem/xpl_oob_reader_base.c` for more details

 ### 5: `poc_info_disclosure` - Information disclosure in `smbfs_vnop_ioctl`